-The first one is to take back lost opportunities, customers who didn’t buy before but may be interested now.
+The first one is to take back lost opportunities, customers who didn’t buy before but maybe interested now.
 Evaluate cases where it might be interesting to approach these people again and make contact, always in a consultative manner.
-Remember not to be opportunistic: don’t try to sell in the crisis at any cost!
+Remember not to be opportunistic: don’t try to sell in a crisis at any cost!

 However, taking advantage of what you already have may not be enough to generate demand: it is necessary to use Digital Marketing.
 With the market less heated, Marketing and Sales need to generate more opportunities, seeking as much revenue as possible to keep companies’ cash flow sustainable – and avoid even bigger crises.

 Adopting a marketing tool is necessary to ensure that your sales team has opportunities to work.
 With good sales management, the opportunities generated by Marketing will be very well used and will be more likely to close.

 Our suggestion to help you overcome the crisis

 The impacts of Covid-19 made one thing very clear: your company cannot be unprepared.
 After all, changes of all kinds can happen unexpectedly.
 Thus, maintaining effective sales management will be essential to face this crisis and any other that may occur in the future!

 The tool that helps and enables this efficient sales management is CRM, the software that allows you to control the end-to-end sales process.

 With it, you ensure that your salespeople make the most of the opportunities that are in your pipeline, whether those in progress or returning lost.
 It is also CRM that helps you maintain a close relationship with each one of them, making it possible to sell in the crisis and in the future.
 All this with the total organization of data, information, and tasks to provide a consultative rather than an opportunistic sale.